About Douglas County

 Police Departments

 Douglas County is served by Douglas County Sheriff's Office and the Ava Police Department.
-The Sheriff's Office handles law enforcement in rural areas and unincorporated parts of Douglas County, while the Ava Police Department is responsible for policing within the city limits of Ava.
 These agencies coordinate on major crimes and emergencies, making sure of full law enforcement coverage throughout Douglas County.

 Law Enforcement & Arrests

 Douglas County Sheriff's Office is the primary law enforcement agency serving unincorporated areas of Douglas County, Missouri.
-Located at 1107 Douglas Street in Ava, the Sheriff's Office can be reached for The Sheriff's Office is responsible for patrol, criminal investigations, civil process service, and operation of Douglas County Jail.
+Located at 1107 Douglas Street in Ava, the Sheriff's Office can be contacted through the office’s website.
 Inmate lookup for Douglas County Jail can be conducted by calling the jail directly at or visiting the Sheriff's Office in person during business hours.
 The jail maintains custody records, booking information, and inmate visitation schedules.

 • Mugshots and booking photos are typically part of the public booking record and can be requested from Douglas County Jail or the Sheriff's Office.